matelang/go-ethereum-aws-kms-tx-signer/README.md

 * [Signing and Verifying Ethereum Signatures](https://yos.io/2018/11/16/ethereum-signatures/)
 * [EIP-155: Simple replay attack protection](https://eips.ethereum.org/EIPS/eip-155)
 * [The Dark Side of the Elliptic Curve - Signing Ethereum Transactions with AWS KMS in JavaScript](https://luhenning.medium.com/the-dark-side-of-the-elliptic-curve-signing-ethereum-transactions-with-aws-kms-in-javascript-83610d9a6f81)

+# History
+This package was originally created for [welthee](https://welthee.com), and donated to the community as open source.
+Since the company could not provide a maintainer for this package, it was moved to the [matelang], where it is now maintained.
+I am the original author of this package, and I am happy to continue maintaining it.